gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

    - no tap 'ON' state, switches between SINGLE and MULTIPLE versions after tap
    - 7px from right edge of screen
    - 12px from bottom of nav bar
-- Toggle Containers
+- Facebook Toggle Container
-   - 'toggle-containers.png'
+   - 'toggle-fb-container.png'
-   - place asset 174px from bottom of nav bar, 7px from right edge of screen
+      - right side of asset is 7px from right edge of screen
+      - bottom of asset is 6px below bottom of post photo
    - Toggles
       - 'switch-....png' assets
-      - VOTING: 228px from bottom of nav bar, 17px from right edge of screen
       - FACEBOOK: 287px from bottom of nav bar, 17px from right edge of screen
       - Tap area is entire container, not just toggle switch
 - Text Boxes